Leonardo Fornaroli

-Leonardo "Leo" Fornaroli (/it/; born 3 December 2004) is an Italian racing driver who competes in the FIA Formula 2 Championship for Invicta Racing.
+Leonardo Fornaroli (/it/; born 3 December 2004) is an Italian racing driver who serves as a reserve driver in Formula One for McLaren.
+Fornaroli most recently competed in the FIA Formula 2 Championship for Invicta Racing.

-Fornaroli won the 2024 FIA Formula 3 Championship in his second year with Trident, and was the first champion in the sport's history to not win a single race in both his championship-winning campaign and his entire Formula 3 career.
-He is also the 2022 Formula Regional European rookie champion.
+Born in Piacenza, Fornaroli began competitive kart racing aged 10.
+He was the 2022 Formula Regional European rookie champion.
+Fornaroli won the 2024 FIA Formula 3 Championship in his second year with Trident, where he was the first champion to not win a single race in both his championship-winning campaign and his entire F3 career, and won the 2025 FIA Formula 2 Championship with Invicta to become the eighth driver in history to win the GP2/F2 title in their rookie season.

 Career

-Karting
+Karting (2014–2019)

 Fornaroli began karting competitively in his native Italy around the age of ten, first winning the Mini Academy class of the Championkart championship in 2016 before moving up to X30 Junior the following year.
 He came runner-up in the 2017 X30 Challenge Italy, in a season that also included entry to international IAME events, but found more success in 2018, when he was third in the Italian Karting Championship and made his full-time European debut in the WSK Super Master Series.
-Fornaroli's final year in karting would prove to be his best, as he was a front-runner in the 2019 WSK Euro Series on his OK debut and finished 3rd in the prestigious Trofeo Andrea Margutti.
+Fornaroli's final year in karting would prove to be his best, as he was a front-runner in the 2019 WSK Euro Series on his OK debut and finished third in the prestigious Andrea Margutti Trophy.
 At the end of the year, he was invited to participate in the 16th edition of the annual Supercorso Federale event at Vallelunga, as one of five young karting talents selected by ACI Sport and the Ferrari Driver Academy.

-Lower formulas
+Formula 4 (2020–2021)

 2020

 Having tested a Formula 4 car for the first time at the Supercorso Federale, 2020 would see Fornaroli make his debut in the Italian F4 Championship, driving for sportscar racing team Iron Lynx, which extended its program to single-seaters.
 He repaid the faith straightaway, taking a solid fourth-place finish on debut at Misano.
 He would go on to score eight top-five finishes from 20 races, including a podium at Monza, and finished ninth in the overall standings on 108 points.
 At the end of the year, as an award for his performances, Fornaroli was again invited to ACI Sport's Supercorso Federale, together with F4 rivals Gabriele Minì, Francesco Pizzi, Andrea Rosso and four karting drivers.